anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 <h3>Acknowledgements</h3>

+Since there's no hardware reference manual for this LED matrix, I had to port the code written by Adafruit (for the Arduino platform) to Libopencm3.
+I only ported the sections that were enough for my project.
+Adafruit's library is available here: https://github.com/adafruit/RGB-matrix-Panel

 This project uses the Tiny JPEG Decompressor and the FatFs - Generic FAT Filesystem Module libraries from ChaN.